CrowdStrike/gcp-gke-protection/README.md

 API credentials with the following scopes need to be created

-- scope 1
+- Falcon Container Image
-- scope 2
+- Falcon Images Download

 ### GCP